OronNadiv/drnadiv.com/content/blog/2019-12-22/index.md

 ![alt text](https://betterdoctor.com/assets/img/blog/baby.jpg)

 - **It’s important to feed a newborn every 2-3 hours around the clock at least until she has regained her birth weight**.
-After that point, I advise my families to feed every 2-3 hours during the day, but letting her sleep for long stretches (as long as she will go!) at night.
+After that point, I advise my families to feed every 2-3 hours during the day, but let her sleep for long stretches (as long as she will go!) at night.

 - **You can tell a lot about a newborn from her poop and pee**
  * Babies poop is black and sticky at first: this is called meconium